Array§

 ): unknown

-Returns the first element in the data
+Returns the first element in the data array that passes the condition, or returns

-value if no element meets the condition
+the fallback value if no element meets the condition.

 Source§findOr<I extends any[]>(